gbif/hp-gbif-be/fr/archive.md

 ---
 lang-ref: archive
 layout: archive
-title: News
+title: Actualités
-description: News and events
+description: Nouvelles et Evènements
 permalink: /fr/news
 ---

 {% comment %}
 No content here.
-The layout will insert a card for each post in your _posts folder
+The layout will insert a card for each post in your \_posts folder
 {% endcomment %}